Mohhammadrezeyousefiha/Zookeper-Kafka-ElasticSearch_Fake_Data_generation/README.md

 - Putting data from kafka topic into elastic search (still not working properly I suppose!)
 - Created a producer and consumer in python language

-### Installation
+### prerequisites

-Install docker and docker-compose from official docker website and run the below commands
+Docker and docker-compose must be on your machine

 #### It will pull the official kafka and zookeeper and elastic search docker images and run it inside the kafka-network